avacio/VeggieVengeance/README.md

 - Provide complete playable prior-milestone implementation
 	- features from previous milestones are kept and improved upon (e.g. abilities rework)

 - Sustain progressive, non-repetitive gameplay for 6min or more including all new features.
 The game should not terminate early and should allow infinite even if repetitive gameplay
-	- Complete menu system, allowing for non-repetitive gameplay e.g. rematches, switching characters
+	- Complete menu system, allowing for non-repetitive gameplay e.g. rematches, switching characters, stage select
 	- New Fighters
 		- Eggplant: Circling emojis, emoji bullets
 		- Yam: Self-healing, dash